+Corporate Implications

-Corporate Implications Financial: The principle behind modifying the policy is to minimise any risk of a judicial review from an aggrieved applicant.
-Legal: Failure to adopt a policy in line with the Licensing Act 2003 will result in the Council not able to administer the licensing functions under the Licensing Act 2003.
+Financial: The principle behind modifying the policy is to minimise any risk of a judicial review from an aggrieved applicant.

+Legal: Failure to adopt a policy in line with the Licensing Act 2003 will result in the Council not being able to administer the licensing functions under the Licensing Act 2003.

 Safeguarding: None arising out of this report.

-The responses to the consultation process may result in issues which will need to be considered.
-Equalities/Diversity: An Equality Impact Assessment has been completed and is attached to the report at Appendix 2.
-The responses to the consultation process may result in issues which will need to be considered.
-Customer Impact: None arising out of this report.
-The responses to the consultation process may result in issues which will need to be considered.
-Environment and Climate Change: None arising out of this report.
-The responses to the consultation process may result in issues which will need to be considered.
-Consultation/Community Engagement: It is proposed to consult in writing with all stakeholders as highlighted in section 2.
-The period of consultation will last for twelve weeks in order to give all of the identified stakeholders an opportunity to comment on the proposals and will start in May 2015.
-The draft policy will be placed on the Authority's website for comment for the duration of the consultation period.
-Risks: None arising out of this report.
-The responses to the consultation process may identify possible risks.
-Officer Contests Officer Contact: J Meddings Designation: (Food, Health & Safety and Licensing) Ext.
-No. 2213 E-mail: john.meddings@braintree.gov.uk
+Equalities/Diversity: An Equality Impact Assessment has been completed.

+Customer Impact: No responses have been received from members of the

+public or those in the licensing industry.

+Environment and None arising out of this report.

+Climate Change:

+Consultation/Community Consultation has taken place in writing with all

+Engagement: stakeholders.

+The draft policy has been in place on the Authority's

+website for comment for the duration of the

+consultation period.

+Risks: None arising out of this report

+Officer Contact: John Meddings

+Designation: Licensing Officer

+Ext.
+No. 2213

+E-mail: john.meddings@braintree.gov.uk